UoB-COMSM0110/2024-group-10/README.md

 We utilised our team’s expertise from prior experience to correctly implement agile project management workflow, task control, and team monitoring.
 While individual accountability was crucial, the collaborative approach during feature implementation ensured team member’s were able to assist with certain difficult features.
 The well-designed code structure, with class diagrams, communication diagrams and object-oriented design facilitates fast and efficient development.

 As we developed our game, the principles of continuous integration, rigorous testing, and HCI evaluation were crucial.
 We wanted our game’s development to be truly test-driven, so we ensured quantitative and qualitative evaluations occurred.
-Think aloud and heuristic evaluations were integrated alongside the NASA TLX and the System Usability Scale.
+Think aloud and heuristic evaluations were integrated alongside the System Usability Scale.
 Simultaneously, the software and code was rigorously tested and refactored, to ensure optimal object-oriented design, time and space-efficient algorithms and data structures.
-This contributed to limiting bugs, errors and ensuring smooth and reliable game operation.
+This contributed to limiting bugs and errors, thus ensuring a smooth and reliable game operation.

 We encountered and overcame many challenges, such as refining collision detection, implementing multiplayer functionality and coordinating remote work during the holidays.
 These hurdles reinforced the importance of effective communication and teamwork.
 The technical challenges also required collaborative debugging sessions.
 Understanding each other’s coding styles also proved challenging at times, however this process resulted in a deeper understanding of a code and the sharing of knowledge within the team.
 Moving forward, this experience will serve as a founding for future coding group projects.